davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 ## The Monterey plate

-The Monterey microplate is often invoked as the source of the lithosphere beneath the central Coast Ranges.
+The Monterey microplate is often invoked as the source of the lithosphere beneath the central Coast Ranges [@Erkan2008].
-When the East Pacific Rise first reached the North American plate at 28.5 Ma, the Monterey microplate broke from the Farallon slab and subducted independently until 19.5 Ma, while rotating clockwise with respect to the Pacific plate [@Wilson2005].
+When the East Pacific Rise first reached the North American plate at 28.5 Ma, the Monterey microplate broke from the Farallon slab and subducted independently until 19.5 Ma, while rotating clockwise with respect to the Pacific plate [@Wilson2005; @fig:reconstruction].
 The remnant slab has been integrated into the Pacific plate and still forms part of the abyssal seafloor [@fig:context].
 The idea that the Monterey plate stalled slab is attached to the Pacific Plate and extends as far eastward as the